 - Ensure that information is accurate and complete

 Employees should also check records electronic systems automatically generate to ensure their accuracy and proper storage.

 Records may have different levels of authorization that limit their accessibility.
-The authorization level is usually determined by those who create the records, our company’s official policy or the law (the law always take precedence.)
+The authorization level is usually determined by those who create the records, our company’s official policy, or the law (the law always takes precedence.)
 The following records are strictly confidential and require a high-level authorization:

 - Employment records

 - Customer/ vendor/ partner/ job applicant information and contracts